-Gone are the days when you needed a stand alone OBD-II reader tied with a cable to the OBD port of your car.
+Gone are the days when you needed a stand-alone OBD-II reader tied with a cable to the OBD port of your car.
 Now you can turn your Android or iPhone smartphone into a car diagnostic tool.
-All you will need is an ELM327 bluetooth adapter.
+All you will need is an ELM327 Bluetooth adapter.
 (What is ELM327?)
 The OBD II Bluetooth adapters not only read and erase the check engine light (CEL) but can also stream live data from the different sensors of the car.
 The best part is that most of these adapters cost under $100.
-With so many options out there we decided to review several and here are our top picks.
-First let’s watch this quick video so you can see how easy and powerful these OBD-II scanners are.
+With so many options out there, we decided to review several, and here are our top picks.
+First, watch this quick video to see how easy and powerful these OBD-II scanners are.

 Average Cost $99

-The BlueDriver Bluetooth scanner is one the most popular devices and that’s for a good reason.
+The BlueDriver Bluetooth scanner is one of the most popular devices, and that’s for a good reason.
 This scanner works with both iPhone and Android phones.
 It even works with the iPad.
-Besides reading and erasing the check engine light it lets you do other things such as: display vehicle info, display VIN, assembly location, engine data, fuel economy.
+Besides reading and erasing the check engine light, it lets you do other things, such as display vehicle info, VIN, assembly location, engine data, and fuel economy.
 All these outputs can be saved or printed if you like.
-Another great feature of BlueDriver is that it will tell you if the car is ready to pass the emission test / smog readiness test.
-You will also be able to run repair reports.
-If you get a check engine code, the software will give you some ideas as what could be the issue and suggest possible solutions for your particular make and model.
+Another great feature of BlueDriver is that it will tell you if the car is ready to pass the emission test/smog readiness test.
+You will also be able to repair reports.
+If you get a check engine code, the software will give you some ideas about the issue and suggest possible solutions for your particular make and model.

 - Compatible with iPhone, Android, iPad